 Additional Phonics: Phase 3 and 5a/b revision Flash cards, BLENDING and SEGMENTING every day.
 Precision teaching where required for individuals.

-(Also session ‘How to be a dog’ – week 2 – and link to handwriting)
+Session ‘How to be a dog’ – week 3 – and link to handwriting.

 Vocabulary: word, finger space, sentence, punctuation, lower case, capital, full stop, adjective, noun